-THE STATE OF TEX COUNTY OF TRAV I,oath, state the following , as a member of the City of Manor City Council, make this Affidavit and hereby on g: "I, and/or a person receive a special econo- business entity or real or persons related to me, have a substantial interest in a business entity or real property that may mic effect by a vote or decision of the City of Manor City Council and the economic effect on my property is distinguishable from its effect on the general public.
-What constitutes a "substantial ty," "real property" and a "special economic effect" are terms defined in Chapter 171 of the Texas "I affirm that the b usiness entity or real property referred to above is: The nature of my s substantial interest in this business entity or real property is: (Check all which are applicable.)
-An o winership interest of 10% or more of the voting stock or shares of the business entity; or An o wnership interest either 10% or more or \$15,000 or more of the fair market value of the business y; or Is received from the business entity exceed 10% of(my, his, her) gross income for the ious year; or property is involved and(I, he, she) has/have an equitable or legal ownership with a fair tet value of at least \$2,500 or more; deter in th lative of mine related in the first degree by consanguinity (blood) or affinity (marriage), as mined under Chapter 573, Texas Government Code, is considered to have a substantial interest e business entity or property that would be affected by a decision of the public body of which I member.
-Othe r: decision involving this f this Affidavit with the City Secretary, I affirm that I will abstain from any discussion, vote, or business entity or real property and from any further participation in this matter whatsoever." the day of, 20 Signature of public official SWORN TO AND SUBSCRIBED BEFORE ME, the undersigned authority, by , on this the day of, 20, which witness my hand and official seal.
-Notary Public State of Texas
+I,, as a member of the City of Manor City Council, make this Affidavit and hereby on oath, state the following:

+"I, and/or a person or persons related to me, have a substantial interest in a business entity or real property that may receive a special economic effect by a vote or decision of the City of Manor City Council and the economic effect on my business entity or real property is distinguishable from its effect on the general public.
+What constitutes a "substantial interest," "business entity," "real property" and a "special economic effect" are terms defined in Chapter 171 of the Texas Local Government Code.

+"I affirm that the business entity or real property referred to above is:

+The nature of my substantial interest in this business entity or real property is: (Check all which are applicable.)

+- An ownership interest of 10% or more of the voting stock or shares of the business entity; or - An ownership interest either 10% or more or \$15,000 or more of the fair market value of the business entity; or - Funds received from the business entity exceed 10% of (my, his, her) gross income for the previous year; or - Real property is involved and (I, he, she) has/have an equitable or legal ownership with a fair market value of at least \$2,500 or more; - A relative of mine related in the first degree by consanguinity (blood) or affinity (marriage), as determined under Chapter 573, Texas Government Code, is considered to have a substantial interest in the business entity or property that would be affected by a decision of the public body of which I am a member. - Other:

+"Upon the filing of this Affidavit with the City Secretary, I affirm that I will abstain from any discussion, vote, or decision involving this business entity or real property and from any further participation in this matter whatsoever."

+SIGNED this the day of , 20 .